 4. Specify Whether Something is a Loan or Gift

-If, during your life, you gave your adult children money, then be sure to specify whether the money is a loan or a gift.
+If, during your life, you give your adult children money, then be sure to specify whether the money is a loan or a gift.
 If it is a loan, then you should specify how, and to whom, it is to be repaid.
 Or, you may be able to specify that the loan is to be forgiven by your estate.
 Whichever is the best option for you, make sure that it is articulated in your estate plan.
 When there is a lack of clarity, conflict can arise.

 5. Family Heirlooms